The Ultimate Guide to Tiered Commission

 - You want more control over your commission rates (something a straight-line commission plan doesn’t provide, for example).

-- You have an established sales process and want to scale your business to the next level.
+- You have an established sales process and want to scale your organization.

 - Your current commission plan isn’t quite generating the results you want.

-- Your sales team is lacking motivation and you need to reignite their passion for selling.
+- Your sales team lacks motivation, and you need to reignite their passion for selling.

 To successfully implement a tiered commission structure, always keep these three points in mind: